p3l1/cdio2mongo/README.md

 ## Motivation

-The storage backend of [changedetection.io](https://github.com/dgtlmoon/changedetection.io) is not sufficient for my needs, so I decided to create a simple spider with [Scrapy](https://github.com/scrapy/scrapy) and to save all my data from changedetection.io for further processing and to back it up.
+The storage backend of [changedetection.io](https://github.com/dgtlmoon/changedetection.io) is not sufficient for my needs, so I decided to create a simple spider with [Scrapy](https://github.com/scrapy/scrapy) to save all my data from changedetection.io for further processing and to back it up.

 ## Licence